 How can we make sure a fabric is free of chemicals of concern?

-Third party certifications give us measurable standards by which we can compare products, and are a very useful tool.
+Third party certifications give us measurable, public standards by which we can compare products, and are a very useful tool.

 Certifications fall into three categories: first, second and third party certifications: